 All “Big Events” are ultimately about drawing youth closer to one another and to God.

-Each year, our youth group goes on a weekend ski retreat.
+Each year, our youth group goes on a weekend winter retreat.
 Past years have included trips to Winterplace, WV and Beech Mountain Ski Resort in North Carolina.
 In between hours of adventures on the slopes, we also gather for youth-led small group discussions about faith.
-The ski trip is open to both middle and high school students.
+The winter retreat is open to both middle and high school students.

 Youth Sunday is a wonderful opportunity for our youth to share with the congregation their faith journeys.
 On this inspiring day, middle and high school students plan and lead both the 8:45 and 11:00am worship services.
 Worship roles include leading corporate prayer, reading or acting out Bible verses, ushering, greeting, praying, leading the children’s message, speaking from the pulpit and offering musical talents.
 The Celebration Singers also lead the congregation as the choir for both services.

-I am excited to announce that we have planned an intergenerational mission trip this summer to DOOR Atlanta!
+The high schooler participated in an intergenerational mission trip to DOOR Atlanta!
 While many of us have been to Atlanta for Braves games or shopping, have you stopped to think about the neighbors who are standing on the side of the road asking for money?
 What is their story?
 How can we help?
-During this weekend, we’ll serve the homeless community of Atlanta, visit the King Center and explore how we might take some of the lessons back to Athens to impact that same community here.
-We’ll depart on Friday afternoon and return Sunday night.
-This trip is open to rising 9th graders through adults, and is strongly recommended for those who want to go to Honduras next year.
-Cost $50.
+During this weekend, we’ll served the homeless community of Atlanta, visited the King Center and explored how we might take some of the lessons back to Athens to impact that same community here.

 Our mission trip in July, 2016 tool us to Philadelphia, PA and the amazing outreach of Broad Street Ministry.
 The Youth Initiative provides opportunities for youth to engage their faith in educational, motivating, and provocative service experiences related to prevalent social justice issues.
 Alongside youth from other states, identified and confronted stereotypes of the city, of urban poverty, and of marginalized communities.
 Then, we identified where we are called to make our impact.
 Click this link to see and hear the youth’s Reflections from the 2016 Mission Trip.